|Date of Birth||10 January 1980, Euless, Texas, USA|

-While working as an extra on the set of Dr T and the Women (2000), she met director Robert Altman, who encouraged her to move to Hollywood to pursue a career as an actress, which she did.
-She had recurring roles in several TV series, such as "Alias" (2001), in which she played "Jenny"; "Dawson's Creek" (1998), where she was "Sadia Shaw"; and "The L Word" (2004), playing "Carmen de la Pica Morales".
-Shahi was also the first ghost in "Supernatural" (2005), the CW paranormal drama series.
+While working as an extra on the set of Dr. T and the Women (2000), she met director Robert Altman, who encouraged her to move to Hollywood to pursue a career as an actress.
+She had recurring roles in several TV series, such as Alias (2001), in which she played "Jenny"; Dawson's Creek (1998), where she was "Sadia Shaw"; and The L Word (2004), playing "Carmen de la Pica Morales".
+Shahi was also the first ghost in Supernatural (2005), the CW paranormal drama series.

-She is best-known for her role as the Mexican-American DJ "Carmen de la Pica Morales" in the Showtime series, "The L Word" (2004), which she joined in its second season.
+She is best-known for her role as the Mexican-American DJ "Carmen de la Pica Morales" in the Showtime series, The L Word (2004), which she joined in its second season.
 Sarah did not renew her contract with the show for a fourth season and, consequently, her character was written out.

-She also appeared in HBO's "The Sopranos" (1999), in the Season 6b episode, "The Sopranos: Kennedy and Heidi (#6.18)" (2007), as "Sonya Aragon", a stripper and college student who spends a weekend with Tony after a death in his family.
+She also appeared in HBO's The Sopranos (1999), in the episode Kennedy and Heidi (#6.18) as "Sonya Aragon", a stripper and college student who spends a weekend with Tony after a death in his family.
 Although uncredited by most sources, Sarah also appeared in the Jackie Chan film, Rush Hour 3 (2007), as one of the girls being handcuffed along with Mia Tyler for traffic offense by Chris Tucker early in the film.
-She also starred with Damian Lewis in the NBC show, "Life" (2007/I).
+She also starred with Damian Lewis in the NBC show, Life (2007).

 Sarah speaks English, Farsi and some Spanish, and has a brown belt in karate.

-|Steve Howey||(7 February 2009 - present) 1 child|
+|Steve Howey||(7 February 2009 - present) (3 children)|